Unramifiedness of weight one Hilbert Hecke algebras: Doubling and Hecke algebras

-where the intersection can be taken in $M_\kappa(\fn q_1q_2,R)$.
-Note that the primes $q_1$ and $q_2$ can be chosen from a set of primes of positive density and that the definition does not depend on that choice.
-We denote by $S_\kappa(\fn,R)$ the $R$-submodule of $M_\kappa(\fn,R)$ consisting of Hilbert modular cuspforms. \end{defi}
+where the intersection can be taken in $M_\kappa(\fn \fq_1\fq_2,R)$.
+Note that the primes $\fq_1$ and $\fq_2$ can be chosen from a set of primes of positive density and that the definition does not depend on this choice.